WE SHALL WORSHIP THE LOTUS FEET OF,

 Lord Ganesh, the highly popular Hindu deity

-You must be aware of, and must have read about, a lot of animals.
-All animals fall within the two categories of wild and domestic animals.
-You must also have seen a lot of animals, from the wild animals like the lion, tiger, fox, and wolf to the domestic animals like the dog, cat, cow, goat and horse.
-But then, there is one animal that is capable of delighting and surprising small children at first sight.
+you must be aware of and must have read about a lot of animals.
+All animals can be categorized as either wild or domestic.
+You must also have seen a lot of animals, from the wild animals like the lion, tiger, fox, and wolf to the domestic animals like the dog, cat, cow, goat, and horse.
+But there is one animal that can delight and surprise small children at first sight.

 Yes, it is the elephant.

 It is a wonderful wild animal that can delight all children.
-A very large torso… broad ears like sleeves, very tiny eyes, a beautiful trunk, large pillar-like legs… More than all this the beautiful ivory coloured tusks that are unique to the elephant alone… yes, the elephant is indeed a beautiful animal.
+A very large torso, broad ears like sleeves, very tiny eyes, a beautiful trunk, large pillar-like legs—more than all this, the beautiful ivory-colored tusks that are unique to the elephant alone—yes, the elephant is indeed a beautiful animal.

-Even though the elephant is enormous in size, it obeys the orders of the mahout, and follows him like a child.
-It retains calm and quiet eating leaves, grass and sugar cane.
+Even though the elephant is enormous in size, it obeys the orders of the mahout and follows him like a child.
+It remains calm and quiet, eating leaves, grass, and sugar cane.